ro-dhr/entra-id-lab/README.md

 ![Priya blocked from resetting Charles's password despite an active role](screenshots/scenario06-06-priya-blocked-on-finance-user.png)

-For contrast, Priya's same tenant-wide role worked normally on a user **outside** the Finance AU (Mitchell Godfrey, Operations), confirming the restriction is specific to Finance AU membership and not a general permissions failure.
+For contrast, Priya's same tenant-wide role works normally on a user **outside** the Finance AU.
+To test, Priya tried to reset Mitchell Godfrey's password, which worked, confirming the restriction is specific to Finance AU membership and not a general permissions failure.

 ![Priya successfully resets a non-Finance user's password](screenshots/scenario06-07-priya-succeeds-outside-finance.png)

-**Root cause / design point:** Restricted Administrative Units enforce scope over role name.
+**Root cause/design point:** Restricted Administrative Units enforce scope over role name.
 Holding "Helpdesk Administrator" tenant-wide is not sufficient to manage a restricted AU's members — only an assignment scoped directly to that AU grants access, even for another Helpdesk Administrator holding the identical role elsewhere.
-This also held true for the Global Administrator account itself during setup, which was similarly blocked from directly editing Janice Carey's user record until licensing was applied through group membership rather than a direct per-user edit — real, first-hand confirmation that the restriction applies regardless of role name, including to the tenant's highest privilege level.

 **Outcome:** A precise, working demonstration of least-privilege enforcement — the boundary holds not because of who has "more" access, but because of how that access is scoped.